 Have you been thinking about ways that you can make your shopping trip more sustainable?
-From our choices on the shelves, to how we bring our food home, makes impact on our environment.
+Our choices make an impact on our environment.
 What small steps you can take to easily reduce your impact?

 Step 1: Be Aware of Packaging

 Shopping for bulk foods is a great first step.
-Did you know that containers and packaging generated 77.9 million tons of municipal solid waste in 2019.
+Did you know that containers and packaging generated 77.9 million tons of municipal solid waste in 2018?
 Shopping bulk foods allows you to ditch the packaging.
-Then take the next step and shop bulk using your own reusable containers.
+You can then take the next step and shop bulk using your own reusable containers.

 Step 2: Switch to Reusable Water Bottles